medic/cht-docs/content/en/apps/guides/hosting/4.x/adding-tls-certificates.md

 _This Feature available on CHT 4.2.0 or later_

-If you have a deployment with a publically accessible domain name, you can have Certbot automatically create free TLS certificates by using [their Docker image](https://hub.docker.com/r/certbot/certbot/).
+If you have a deployment with a static, public IP and a domain name pointing to that IP, you can have Certbot automatically create free TLS certificates by using [their Docker image](https://hub.docker.com/r/certbot/certbot/).

-Assuming your CHT instance is running with the default self signed cert:
+Assuming your CHT instance is running with the default self signed cert.
+Be sure to change `cht.example.com` to your domain first though:

 1. Create certbot compose and env files by copying and pasting this code:
    ```shell